 PIPEDA Fair Information Principle 10 – Challenging Compliance

-- Inform complainants of their avenues of recourse.
-These include your organization’s own complaint procedures, those of industry associations, regulatory bodies and the Office of the Privacy Commissioner of Canada.
+- Tell complainants about their avenues of recourse.
+These include your organization’s own complaint procedures, along with those related to industry associations, regulatory bodies and the OPC.

 How to fulfill these responsibilities

 - Record the date on which you receive a complaint, and its nature.

 - Acknowledge receipt of the complaint promptly, and seek clarification if needed.